1,000+ Opportunities

 Dependent Scholarship Booklet State Board of Veterans Affairs Department of Veterans Affairs

-Based on current listing details, eligibility includes: Children, stepchildren, spouses, or unmarried widow(er)s of Alabama veterans with honorable discharge, 90+ days active duty, and 40%+ disability rating; Alabama residency requirements apply.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Children, stepchildren, spouses, or unmarried widow(er)s of Alabama veterans with honorable discharge, 90+ days active duty, and 40%+ disability rating; Alabama residency requirements apply.
+Confirm the full requirements in the official notice before applying.